prajwalprabhu/my-dwm/README.md

-dwm - dynamic window manager
+cdwm - cool dynamic window manager
 ============================
-dwm is an extremely fast, small, and dynamic window manager for X.
+Heavily patched and costamised build of  dwm dwm is an extremely fast, small, and dynamic window manager for X.

 Requirements
 ------------